sg0703/13_ORM-ECommerce-Backend/README.md

 ## Test

-The best way to test the app is with a program like Insomnia Core.
+The best way to test the app is with a program like Insomnia.
 I used Insomnia to test this app and each route functions as intended.

 ## Video